The Clear Edge

 She told me: “The monthly review is the single best hour I spend.
 Everything else is guessing.
 This is math.”

-A consultant at $91K/month missed his April review (travel, forgot to reschedule).
+A consultant at $91K/month skipped his April review (travel, didn’t reschedule).

-An agency owner at $118K/month runs this first Friday every month.
+An agency owner at $118K/month runs this every first Friday.
 Never misses.

-That’s the difference between operators who scale and operators who stall.
-Systematic monthly reviews vs. hoping nothing breaks.
+That’s the gap between operators who scale and operators who stall: systematic monthly reviews vs. hoping nothing breaks.

 Here’s what you can’t see without this monthly ritual.